 - What is the EPS impact (if listed)?

 The board should be clear on the financial rationale for the transaction, and the margin for error provided for in the investment thesis: when new information comes to light during due diligence (as inevitably is the case) management and the board will need to undertake an honest assessment of whether the transaction still stacks up, or needs to be reconsidered.

-This article is part of the ‘Transaction lifecycle’ series.
-Read Part one: Don’t let a poorly planned transaction destroy value, or your business.
+This article is part two of the ‘Transaction lifecycle’ series.